Are The Best Disney Resort Hotels Right for Your Vacation?

 Both the bands and their inscription of each family member’s name are included with the cost of the stay.
 They can be customized by color and are inscribed underneath the Mickey.
 They are used as a park ticket, charge account, and room key.
 They are incredibly convenient.
 I’m a huge fan.
 Even when my son lost his on our last trip, we merely had to go to the guest services window at the park entrance to pick up a replacement.

 Guests at non-Disney resorts can purchase Magic Bands from the Disney store web site or once on site and load their park ticket and Fast Pass information on them, but they won’t work as charge cards or room keys.

 Standard magic bands that are included free for Disney guests run about $12, while the character-themed designs cost about $20.

 The Four Seasons has a Disney relations stand opposite their concierge service, and I have found these cast members to be some of the bet I have ever consulted with questions, even before checking in.

-The Hilton Bonnet Creek has an on site Disney store of its guests and the Waldorf guests to link purchased Magic Bands with their tickets, too.
+The Hilton Bonnet Creek (connected to the Waldorf) and the Swan & Dolphin have on site Disney stores for its guests to link purchased Magic Bands with their tickets, too.
 (Though this can be done online in your My Disney Experience account, too).

 Fast Pass Windows